 She started cycling for the first time in 2011 at the age of 30, and is considered one of the strongest female ultra-endurance cyclists in the world.

 A feature-length documentary, called Inspired to Ride was made about the 2014 TransAm Bicycle Race.
 In addition to several interviews during the race with Buhring, the documentary included a section where Buhring was interviewed and filmed riding in Naples, Italy.

 Her first book, Not Without My Sister, published by HarperCollins in 2007, was an international bestseller making the list in the UK and Ireland for 15 weeks.
 It was translated into 11 different languages.
 The book is a partial account of Juliana and her sister’s lives being born and raised in the notorious cultic group Children of God.

 Her second book, This Road I Ride, published by WWNorton and Piaktus in 2016, describes her record-breaking journey around the world by bicycle.

-Buhring is race director and founder of the Two Sicilies Sprint, an 850 km biking challenge from Mt.
+Buhring is race director and founder of the Two Volcano Sprint, 1,000+ km biking challenge from Mt.
 Vesuvio in Napoli to Mt.
 Etna in Catania.
 The not-for-profit event raises funding for projects working towards environmental sustainability, eco-tourism and improving resources for underprivileged communities in south Italy.